Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and X-Ray Free Electron Lasers

 where $k_w = 2\pi/\lambda_w$ is the undulator wavenumber and $\vec{e}_{x,y}$ are unit vectors directed along the $x$ and $y$ axes.
 We neglected the transverse variation of the magnetic field.
-It is necessary to mention that in XFEL engineering we deal with a very high quality of the undulator systems, which have a sufficiently wide good-field-region, so that our studies, which refer to a simple model of undulator field nevertheless yields a correct quantitative description in large variety of practical problems.
+It is necessary to mention that in XFEL engineering we deal with very high-quality undulator systems, which have a sufficiently wide good-field-region, so that our studies, which refer to a simple model of undulator field nevertheless yield a correct quantitative description in a large variety of practical problems.
 The Lorentz force $\vec{F} = -e\vec{v}\times \vec{B}_w/c$ is used to derive the equation of motion of electrons with charge $-e$ and mass $m$ in the presence of magnetic field

 Introducing $\tilde{v} = v_x + iv_y$, $dz = v_zdt$ we obtain

 Integration of the latter equation gives

 where $\theta_w = K/\gamma$ and $K = eB_w/(k_w mc^2)$ is the undulator parameter.
 The explicit expression for the electron velocity in the field of the helical undulator has the form